electron/governance/wg-releases/README.md

 In addition to responsibilities outlined in the [Charter](../charter/README.md), a Chair of the Releases Working Group should:

-* Run regular release audits for [supported branches](https://electronjs.org/docs/tutorial/support#supported-versions)
+* Run regular release audits for [supported branches](https://electronjs.org/docs/tutorial/support#supported-versions) using [`unreleased`](https://github.com/electron/unreleased).
+  * Check for unmerged backports and pull requests needing manual (non-[trop](https://github.com/electron/trop)) backports to release branches.
 * Ensure releases are run for supported branches passing the pre-set unreleased commit threshold.
 * Ensure relevant PRs are being backported to necessary branches, and that original PR openers are opening manual backports for those that trop is unable to handle itself.